-Elden Ring has a ton of boss fights, and Dragons actually take up a good chunk of all the fights in the game.
-You are constantly running into different types of Dragons, and it can be confusing to know exactly what each of them is weak to.
-They all have different abilities, so going in with whatever weapon you have is an option if you don’t know what they are going to do.
+Elden Ring has a ton of boss fights, and Dragons take up a good chunk of all the fights in the game.
+You are constantly running into different types of Dragons, and it can be confusing to know exactly what they are weak to.
+They all have different abilities, so going in with whatever weapon you have is an option if you don’t know what they will do.

 Dragons in Elden Ring are all weak to Physical damage.
-There are a bunch of Dragons that are weak to Fire, Lightning, and other elements like Bleed.
-Though it is probably the easiest thing just to use straight-up Physical weapons.
-Magic does work very well on some of the Dragons so don’t worry if you have a Mage build.
+A bunch of Dragons is weak to Fire, Lightning, and other elements like Bleed.
+However, it is probably the easiest thing just to use straight-up Physical weapons.

-There are a lot of Dragons in the game, so we are hoping that this article will cover all of them.
-When we are talking about Boss Dragons, we are talking about the ones that spawn with a health bar on your screen.
-If they only have a health bar above their heads, then those are the non-boss Dragons.
+There are a lot of Dragons in the game, so we hope this article will cover all of them.
+When talking about Boss Dragons, we are talking about the ones that spawn with a health bar on your screen.
+If they only have a health bar above their heads, those are the non-boss Dragons.

 Flying Dragon Agheel

-Location: Found in Limgrave on the Lake right next to the First Step Site of Grace.
+Location: Found in Limgrave on the Lake next to the First Step Site of Grace.

 This Dragon is most likely the first one you will encounter.
-All you have to do to get him to spawn is go towards the enemies who are surrounded by the giant bonfire.
-He will drop out of the sky and you can fight him.
+All you have to do to get him to spawn is go toward the enemies surrounded by the giant bonfire.
+He will drop out of the sky, and you can fight him.
 The only thing this Dragon is weak to is Physical damage.
-He is very strong versus all Elementals so be careful if you do have an Elemental weapon.
+He is very strong versus all Elementals, so be careful if you have an Elemental weapon.

 Flying Dragon Greyll